3301 Fairfax Drive, MS 1G3, Arlington, VA 22201, USA

 Learn.
 Challenge.
 Lead.

 Students at George Mason University, Antonin Scalia Law School, receive an outstanding legal education, are taught to critically evaluate prevailing opinions and pursue new ideas, and ultimately are prepared to distinguish themselves in their chosen fields.

 Located just steps away from the nation’s capital, George Mason University, Antonin Scalia Law School, offers students unmatched professional, educational, and cultural opportunities in Washington, DC, and Northern Virginia.

 Proximity to the White House, Capitol Hill, and the US Supreme Court—as well as countless government agencies, think-tanks, nonprofits, and law firms—gives students unparalleled access to the top legal minds, organizations, and job opportunities that the nation has to offer.
 Our faculty is culled from these very institutions, and some of our graduates go on to work at the highest level in those organizations.

-Mason Law has a relatively small student body (about 500 full- and part-time students in the LLM and JD programs combined) consisting of some of the nation’s top applicants.
+Scalia Law has a relatively small student body (about 500 full- and part-time students in the LLM and JD programs combined) consisting of some of the nation’s top applicants.
 But don’t let the small size fool you!
-Mason Law boasts a diverse range of student activities.
+Scalia Law boasts a diverse range of student activities.

 Scalia Law is also known for its prestigious legal centers, the Law & Economics Center and the Center for the Protection of Intellectual Property.
 Students enjoy easy access to LEC and CPIP programs, like academic conferences and roundtables, and resources for research in the areas of law and economics, antitrust, and intellectual property.

 George Mason University, Antonin Scalia Law School, employs 120 full-time and adjunct faculty members drawn from some of the top law firms and legal institutions in the nation.
 Our professors have worked in the White House, argued before the Supreme Court, and served as ambassadors to our most important allies and trading partners.
-Mason Law faculty’s output is among the most downloaded on the Social Science Research Network.
+Scalia Law faculty’s output is among the most downloaded on the Social Science Research Network.

 George Mason University, Antonin Scalia Law School, is a close-knit community, offering hands-on instruction from a world-class faculty.
 With a faculty/student ratio of 1:11.8, small class sizes allow for direct interaction with professors—an invaluable advantage when learning complex legal doctrines.